mcjpedro/mcjpedro/README.md

 ### Welcome to my GitHub

 - Graduated in Electrical Engineering (UFSJ)
-- Master's Degree studant in Electrical Engineering (UFMG)
+- PhD studant in Electrical Engineering (UFMG)
 - Member of the Neuroscience Center (UFMG)

 <!--